Application Information

 The departmental application deadline for the master’s program in speech-language pathology is December 15 for the following fall semester.
 All entering graduate students will begin in the fall semester.

-To be considered for unconditional admission to the graduate program in speech pathology, all applicants must have at least a 3.0 undergraduate GPA and a minimum score of 300 on the GRE.
+To be considered for unconditional admission to the graduate program in speech pathology and all applicants must have at least a 3.0 undergraduate GPA.
 In certain cases, applicants with lower test scores may be considered for conditional admission.
 This means that the student must earn an average of B or better in the first 12 semester hours of work completed.
 If the 12 hours are completed in a term in which the total credits exceed 12, the evaluation is made on the basis of all graduate-level work completed at the end of that term of enrollment.

 Requirements

-- Students that did not complete their undergraduate degree at The University of Alabama: Submit three letters of recommendation from individuals that can speak to your potential for success in graduate school.
+• Submit three letters of recommendation from individuals that can speak to your potential for success in graduate school.
 Letter writers should provide examples of your outstanding scholarship, leadership experience, community involvement, strength of character, independence, and any related experiences that have enhanced your undergraduate learning experience.
 Additionally, letter writers should speak to your strengths/weaknesses, resiliency and ability to overcome obstacles.
-Note: Students that completed their undergraduate degree at The University of Alabama do not have to submit letters of recommendation.

-- Prepare and submit a video of you responding to the following prompts/questions.
+• Prepare and submit a video of you responding to the following prompts/questions.
 Make sure that you respond to all the prompts/questions below.
 Be as creative as possible.
 There is no required minimum length.
 Videos may not exceed more than five (5) minutes in length.
-Videos may be submitted in any standard format (.mp4, avi, etc.).
+It is preferred that videos be submitted via YouTube link.
+If you are unable to use YouTube you may upload in any standard format (.mp4, avi, etc.).
+Videos should be added to the Portfolio section of the application in SLATE.

-- Tell us about relationships you have with people that have given you advice about your future plans.
+• Tell us about relationships you have with people that have given you advice about your future.
 Was the advice helpful or not and why?

-- Compose and submit a standard five-paragraph essay in response to the following:
+• Compose and submit a standard essay in response to the following:

-- The field of speech-language pathology requires active collaboration with numerous other disciplines.
+• The field of speech-language pathology requires active collaboration with numerous other disciplines.
 A competent speech-language pathologist must therefore be first and foremost a communication specialist.
 To successfully hone this skill, students must be completely committed to the intense academic and clinical training necessary for successful completion of the graduate program.
+With that information in mind, please respond to the following questions in essay format.
+Do not include your GPA in your essay submission.

 How to Apply